PKISharp/ACMESharpCore/README.md

 The goals for this project:

-* Migrate the ACMESharp client library to .NET Standard 2.0
+* [x] Migrate the ACMESharp client library to .NET Standard 2.0
-* Remove legacy cruft
+* [x] Remove legacy cruft
-* Clean up the namespace structure and code org
+* [x] Clean up the namespace structure and code org
-* Adjust coding standards to better conform with industry standards
+* [x] Adjust coding standards to better conform with industry standards
-* Clearly separate and maintain independently the client library and the PS module
+* [x] Complete any missing features from the ACME spec
-* Complete any missing features from the ACME spec
+* [x] Prepare for, and implement move to ACME 2.0 spec
-* Prepare for, and implement move to ACME 2.0 spec
+* [ ] Clearly separate and maintain independently the client library and the PS module